 Enumerator Effects in Experimental Research: Causes and Consequences for Inference in Survey and Lab-in-the-Field Experiments with Lucy Martin and Jim Qian

 Existing work on enumerator effects has focused largely on survey contexts where enumerators have been shown to activate social desirability bias and affect non-response rates.
 In experimental settings, however, enumerators do far more than administer surveys; they lead discussion groups, implement complex experimental protocols, and deliver key pieces of information to subjects.
 Yet relatively little attention has been paid to the consequences of enumerator-induced variation in the delivery and efficacy of a treatment.
 In this article, we evaluate the inferential consequences and substantive magnitude of enumerator-induced treatment effect heterogeneity.
-We first show that, contrary to conventional wisdom, enumerator effects have inferential implications under nearly all of the most common experimental designs.
+We first show that, contrary to conventional wisdom, enumerator effects have inferential implications under many common experimental designs.
 We then use a combination of original and publicly available data from 12 experiments—including survey, lab-in-the-field and large-scale field interventions—to provide what is to our knowledge the first systematic evidence of the size and distribution of enumerator effects in experimental studies.
 We conclude by proposing a split-pot design and accompanying treatment assignment algorithm designed to reduce enumerator effects.